Understanding Tariffs: Tariffs as A Political Weapon.

 When used wisely, tariffs can be an effective tool to promote national interests, protect jobs, and correct trade imbalances.
 But they do not come without risks.
 Tariffs can serve as powerful bargaining chips in trade negotiations, yet they can also spiral into full-blown trade wars that damage both countries involved.

-As we look to the future of global trade, one thing is clear: tariffs are a double-edged sword.
+As we look to the future of global order, one thing is clear: tariffs are a double-edged sword.
 They offer powerful rewards for those who know how to wield them—but significant risks for those who don't.
 They require a deep understanding of global dynamics, along with awareness of both short-term gains and long-term consequences.

 In the end, the world will continue to debate: are tariffs a defense for a country's economy or a self-inflicted wound in a world that thrives on interconnected trade?
-Where this will lead, only time will tell
+Where this will lead, only time will tell.

-Reference£ & Credit:-
+Reference£ & Credit:

 1) www.Wikipedia.com.